 Aristotle’s On The Soul (or “De Anima” as the Latins transcribed it) addresses the question of what it means to be alive.
 It explores the self-organization of all natural and living things, from the perspective and perception of an observer.
 The text is a qualified addendum to the Physics, and its corollary is a short treatise called On Memory and Recollection, part of the eight short works known as Parva Naturalia, brief writings pertaining to nature.

 In contrast to Descartes, Aristotle suggests (in Book I) that it would be unwise to merely trust things that are immediately “clear and distinct” to our senses, because the senses are deceptive.
 Instead, we should proceed from what is familiar.
 The moderns, following from Descartes, are doubters that knowledge can ever be attained because proceeding from common opinions is suspect to the modern mind.
 Most notably in his Meditations on First Philosophy, Descartes sits alone in a room and he fabricates an imagined world for himself, that is perfectly knowable, and that somehow corresponds to the world we live in, as well.
 This is attained through instruments and mathematical precision, not through the facticity of human awareness.
 Thus, geometry comes to prominence in Descartes’s writings.
-Nevertheless, the central epistemological problem persists in Descartes.
-In other words, what is the thinking and perceiving thing that is Descartes?
+Nevertheless, the central epistemological problem persists in Descartes –what is the thinking and perceiving thing that is Descartes?
 He seems to suggest his own perceiving mind and God are the only two things he can be sure of.
-The human element is minimized with the moderns.
+The human element of perception is minimized with the moderns via a forceful negation or naysaying of all things susceptible to doubt.
 They seek to find the superior, more democratically approved theory, in order to posit a world picture (excluding souls), not to explore the world as a soul perceiving other souls and natural phenomena.

 Plato, in his Timaeus, offers a pleasurable myth that seriously addresses deep questions in a playful manner, rather than a rational examination of the cosmos.
-Elsewhere in the Phaedrus, Socrates tells Phaedrus that he much prefers myth-making and story-telling, rather than more sober and rational criticisms, because self-knowledge is better attained through myth-making.
+Elsewhere in the Phaedrus, Socrates tells Phaedrus that he much prefers myth-making and story-telling to sober and rational criticisms, because self-knowledge is better attained through myth-making.

 The past two thousand years have brought considerable criticisms of Aristotle’s notion of “soul,” though most have originated in the last two hundred years in the modern era.
 Typical criticisms have attempted to push Aristotle’s definition into one of two camps: pure materialism, or else Aristotle is some manner of neo-Christian “ghost in the machine” dualist (i.e. a soul-body distinction is made, which, of course, is never explicated in Aristotle’s On The Soul.
 He does provide one artless metaphor wherein the soul is like the captain of a ship, but this should not be taken too heavily).